 Hello District 6!
-As your long-time neighbor, it has been a privilege to get to live, play and work alongside so many of you.
-I look forward to getting to know each and every one of you even better in the months ahead.
-I am running for Dane County Board because our district deserves an activist who will work hard to implement progressive change for our community.
+As your long-time neighbor, it is a privilege to get to live, play and work alongside so many of you.
+There is no greater honor than representing your on the Dane County Board because our district deserves an activist who will work hard to implement progressive change for our community.

 I have lived in our district for over 14 years with my wife Jodi and our daughter Goldie; every year I have worked hard to elect progressive candidates to all levels of government through my work with Progressive Dane and the Democratic party.
 We have an urgent call to action to rebuild our politics from our neighborhood up to our national government, starting right here in District 6 of the Dane County Board.

 When my parents landed in the United States in 1976 from India, they had the American dream in their heart.
 They struggled, but were supported along the way by the best that America had to offer, and I owe them everything I have in life today.

 The American Dream that we had is out of reach for many of our neighbors.
 We will change that.
 My mom and dad taught me that everyone deserves a fair shot at a bright future.
 They worked long hours and used whatever resources they had to help their friends and neighbors.